Air Tight Systems

 - Gaps where services enter and exit the building

 Airtightness on buildings is a design to eliminate air leakage and the result of this is measured in “air changes per hour”.
 Current building regulations require all new dwellings, domestic and commercial have adequate airtightness.
-SEE LINK.

 How air tightness is carried out:

 A survey is carried out by Cooper Insulation to determine what needs to be done to meet the architects/engineers requirements.
 An air tight tape will be applied on the perimeter of opes from the window edge to the edge of the block work, thus creating a seal on this weak area.

 After the insulation is fitted in the attic or sloped spaces, an airtight membrane is fitted with glue and tapes to provide a seal at roof level.